mitogen-hq/mitogen/docs/ansible.rst

 * In some cases ``remote_tmp`` may not be respected.

+* The extension's performance benefits do not scale perfectly linearly with the number of targets.
+This is a subject of ongoing investigation and improvements will appear in time.

 * Ansible defaults to requiring pseudo TTYs for most SSH invocations, in order to allow it to handle ``sudo`` with ``requiretty`` enabled, however it disables pseudo TTYs for certain commands where standard input is required or